jutsefluts/ma-data-structure/en_documentation.md

 - Open Question (textarea)

 The YAML representation provides an alternative format for the lesson structure, which may be useful for certain integrations or processing tasks.

+## AI Role in the Lesson Structure

+AI plays a crucial role in various phases of the lesson structure:

+1. **Feedback on prerequisite questions**:
+   - `ai_feedback_prompt`: This prompt guides the AI in providing feedback on the answers to the prerequisite questions.

+2. **Instruction phase**:
+   - `ai_instruction_prompt`: This prompt is used to guide the AI in generating instructions for the lesson.

+3. **Processed text**:
+   - `ai_question_prompt`: This prompt helps the AI generate questions based on the content of a processed text.

+4. **Processing phase**:
+   - `ai_assignment_prompt`: This prompt guides the AI in creating an assignment for the processing phase, taking into account the answers to the initial questions.

+5. **Conclusion phase**:
+   - `ai_conclusion_prompt`: This prompt helps the AI generate an appropriate conclusion for the lesson.

+6. **Introduction phase**:
+   - `ai_introduction_prompt`: This prompt guides the AI in creating an effective introduction for the lesson.

+These AI prompts enable the system to dynamically generate and adapt lesson content based on the specific needs and context of each lesson.